 The Taverna tools include the Workbench (desktop client application), the Command Line Tool (for a quick execution of workflows from a terminal), the Server (for remote execution of workflows) and the Player (Web interface plugin for submitting workflows for remote execution).
 Taverna Online lets you create Taverna workflows from a Web browser.

-Taverna is moving to the Apache Incubator
+Taverna moved to the Apache Software Foundation

-- Open Development process
+- Open Development process, “The Apache Way”

 - Access to local tools/scripts and remote resources and analysis tools, Web and grid services